Waiver Description

-One factor that makes this program especially popular is that friends and certain family members can be hired as care providers / PAs.
+Another factor that makes this program especially popular is that friends and certain family members can be hired as care providers.
 Spouses and legal guardians are not permitted to be paid caregivers, but siblings, ex-spouses, and adult children are eligible.
-While program participants are responsible for the hiring and management of their care providers, a Fiscal Intermediary is used to oversee time-sheet processing and employee payments.
+While program participants are responsible for the hiring and management of their care providers, a fiscal intermediary is used to oversee time-sheet processing and employee payments.

 Eligibility Guidelines